-Some of the best professional tennis tournaments are about to take place right here in the U.S. The five served up here offer the opportunity to experience heart-pounding action on the courts as well as fun times off the courts, making them even more enjoyable getaways with friends or family.
+Some of the best professional tennis tournaments are about to take place right here in the U.S. The four served up here offer the opportunity to experience heart-pounding action on the courts as well as fun times off the courts, making them even more enjoyable getaways with friends or family.
 Get ready—the first takes place in March!

 Where: Miami, Florida